 For example, at the Battle of Alesia in 52 BC, the Roman army was facing a large force of Gauls who were defending the hilltop fortress of Alesia.

-The Roman general Julius Caesar built a double wall around the fortress and used his troops to keep the Gauls from escaping.
+The Roman general Julius Caesar built a double wall around the fortress and used his troops to prevent the Gauls from escaping.

 The Romans were ultimately victorious, as the Gauls were unable to break through the walls or escape.

-The Roman army was involved in engineering, building roads, aqueducts, and other structures that were essential for the empire's expansion.
+The Roman army was involved in engineering.
+They built roads, aqueducts, and other structures that were essential for the empire's expansion.

-They also developed military engineering, such as building fortified camps and bridges.
+They also undertook military engineering, such as building siege weapons and bridges.

 In addition to roads, legionaries were responsible for building camps to house and protect soldiers during military campaigns.